This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 - Cut three shallow slits across the top of each chicken breast to help the marinade better penetrate the meat.

-- In a small bowl, combine the olive oil, soy sauce, garlic powder, and black pepper.
+- Combine the olive oil, soy sauce, garlic powder, and black pepper in a small bowl.
 Divide the mixture between two small bowls.
 Use one of them and a pastry brush to brush the chicken breasts on both sides with the marinade.

 - Heat a dual-contact electric grill or a grill pan on medium-high heat and lightly grease the grill.

 - Grill the chicken breasts until cooked through and no longer pink, flipping them midway through cooking.
-For medium (8 oz) chicken breasts, this should take a total of about 6 minutes on a dual-contact grill or 6 minutes per side in a grill pan.
+Medium (8-ounce) chicken breasts should take about 6 minutes on a dual-contact grill or 6 minutes per side in a grill pan.

 Notes